 How can I Invest in VCTs?

-Direct Investment: You can Apply for shares during “new share offers,” typically available through VCT providers like Octopus Investments or D2C platforms such as Hargreaves Lansdown and Interactive Investor.
+Direct Investment: You can apply for shares during “new share offers,” typically available through VCT providers like Octopus Investments or D2C platforms such as Hargreaves Lansdown and Interactive Investor.

-Stock Market Purchases: Retail traders can buy existing shares in VCTs that are listed on the London Stock Exchange, though this isn’t always easy due to limited liquidity.
+Yes, retail traders can buy existing shares in VCTs that are listed on the London Stock Exchange, though this isn’t always easy due to limited liquidity.

-Financial Advisors: Wealth managers and other advisors can guide you on suitable VCTs based on your risk appetite and financial goals and suitability.
+You can also buy VCTs through financial advisors.
+Wealth managers and other advisors can guide you on suitable VCTs based on your risk appetite and financial goals and suitability.

 Note however, that to invest in VCTs and benefit fully from them you will need to be over 18 years of age.
 Should ideally be resident in the UK, and have a sufficient income to be able to utilize the 30.0% tax relief.

-That said there is a maximum annual investment limit of Β£200,000 that qualifies for that relief.
+That said there is a maximum annual investment limit of £200,000 that qualifies for that relief.

 As such VCTs are usually associated with higher net worth individuals, sophisticated investors, and those with significant tax liabilities